-Important Tax Return Tips for the Recently Unemployed
+Important Tax Return Tips For The Recently Unemployed

 No one likes filing income taxes — especially if they are getting little to no tax refund — but it’s a process everyone has to go through.
 Filing income taxes with the Internal Revenue Service (IRS) is relatively painless when you have easy work forms to reference, but those who are recently unemployed do not have that benefit.